Simple tracially $\mathcal{Z}$-absorbing C*-algebras: Introduction and Main Results

+Weak almost divisibility in Part~\eqref{thmx_Cu_it3} is a weak version of divisibility introduced in \cite{OPW17}, and is useful to show that certain crossed products have strict comparison in the absence of tracial $\mathcal{Z}$-stability \cite{OPW17}.

-The structure of the paper is as follows.
+The structure of this paper is as follows.
 In Section~\ref{sec_pre}, we recall some facts and prove some results on Cuntz subequivalence.
-In Section~\ref{sec_tz}, we define the notion of tracial $\mathcal{Z}$-absorption for simple not necessarily unital C*-algebras (Definition~\ref{deftza}).
-As an example, every simple purely infinite C*-algebra is tracially $\mathcal{Z}$-absorbing.
-In the separable case, we give an equivalent definition for tracial $\mathcal{Z}$-absorption in terms of the central sequence algebra (Proposition~\ref{prop_cstza}).
-We define a notion of strong tracial $\mathcal{Z}$-absorption (Definition~\ref{defstza}) and compare it with tracial $\mathcal{Z}$-absorption.
+In Section~\ref{sec_tz}, we define the notion of tracial $\mathcal{Z}$-absorption for simple not necessarily unital C*-algebras (Definition~\ref{deftza}) and investigate its primary properties.
 In Section~\ref{sec_per}, we show that tracial $\mathcal{Z}$-absorption passes to hereditary subalgebras, matrix algebras, and direct limits, and that it is Morita invariant.
-The hereditary subalgebra result shows, in particular, that no simple tracially $\mathcal{Z}$-absorbing C*-algebra is type~I. In Section~\ref{sec_tzz}, we compare tracial $\mathcal{Z}$-absorption with $\mathcal{Z}$-absorption.
-In Section~\ref{sec_cu}, we show that if $A$ is a simple tracially $\mathcal{Z}$-absorbing C*-algebra then $W (A)$ is almost unperforated and weakly almost divisible.
-In particular, $A$ has strict comparison.
-Finally, in Section \ref{Sec_Finite}, we show that for a finite C*-algebra the conditions for tracial $\mathcal{Z}$-absorption could be modified in an appropriate way to be easier to use in applications.
-The results of this section is used in a forthcoming paper \cite{AGJP17}, where we study tracial $\mathcal{Z}$-absorption for crossed products with finite groups.
+In Section~\ref{sec_tzz}, we compare tracial $\mathcal{Z}$-absorption with $\mathcal{Z}$-absorption.
+In Section~\ref{sec_cu}, we study the Cuntz semigroup of tracially $\mathcal{Z}$-absorbing C*-algebras.
+In Section \ref{Sec_Finite}, we verify finite tracially $\mathcal{Z}$-absorbing C*-algebras.

 We use the following (standard) notation.
 For a C*-algebra $A$, $A_{+}$ denotes the positive cone of $A$.
 Also, $A^{+}$ denotes the unitization of $A$ (adding a new identity even if $A$ is unital), while $A^{\sim} = A$ if $A$ is unital and $A^{\sim} = A^{+}$ if $A$ is nonunital.
 The notation $a \approx_{\varepsilon} b$ means $\|a - b\| < \varepsilon$.
 We write $\mathcal{K} = K (\ell^{2})$ and ${M}_{n} = M_{n} (\mathbb{C})$.
 We take ${\mathbb{Z}}_n = {\mathbb{Z}} / n {\mathbb{Z}}$.
 (The $p$-adic integers will never appear.)
 We take $\mathbb{N} = \{ 1, 2, \ldots \}$.
 We abbreviate ``completely positive contractive'' to ``c.p.c.''..
 For any C*-algebra~$A$, we denote its tracial state space by $T (A)$.